A Comparison of Categories of Nori Motivic Sheaves: Recollections on perverse Nori motives

 Restricting to local systems, we get the commutative diagram

 where the horizontal arrows are still equivalences (as noted in Lemma~\ref{lem:Locgeo_X'/X}(1) for the lower one, and in Lemma~\ref{lem:NMLoc_X'_X}(1) below for the upper one).
-Since the forgetful functors $\iota_X$ and $\iota_{X'}$ are exact, this formally implies the thesis. \end{proof}
+Taking the essential images of the vertical arrows and stabilizing under subquotients, we get the conclusion. \end{proof}

 Unfortunately, at this stage we are not able to prove the analogue of Lemma~\ref{lem:Locgeo_X'/X}(2), since it is not clear from the definition that the étale prestack $X \mapsto \Locgeoemb{\sigma}^{\rm{N}}(X)$ is in fact a stack.